 Versioning means you can store, track and restore files in SharePoint as they are changed.
-It can be a lifesaver for locating a particular file version, or comparing changes between versions, too.
+It can be a lifesaver for locating a particular file version or comparing changes between versions.

 If you have SharePoint Online, chances are that versioning is already on.
 This may not be the case for on-premise deployments, so it’s worth double-checking to make sure.

-- Keep your file numbers within limits: the magic 5,000 for older versions
+- Keep your file count within limits: the magic 5,000 for older versions

-File numbers shouldn’t be a problem in SharePoint Online or SharePoint 2016.
-But if you’re using an older version of SharePoint, they might be an issue.
+The number of files in a library shouldn’t be a problem in SharePoint Online or SharePoint 2019.
+But if you are using an older version of SharePoint, they might be an issue.

-In older versions, file numbers aren’t unlimited.
-Deleting files or managing permissions can get hairy when you’re over your file number limit.
+In older versions, Microsoft recommends a maximum of 5,000 files.
+Searching, viewing, and sorting your files can get hairy when you are over your file limit.
 To keep your document library running smoothly, don’t store more than 5,000 files in a folder, or more than 5,000 folders in a library.

 - Don’t forget that naming configurations stick

 Creating a new SharePoint library?
 Be careful what you call it.
-Even if you decide to change the library name later, the original name will appear in the library URL (this is to ensure that changes to library names don’t affect access).
+Even if you decide to change the library name later, the original name will appear in the library URL (this is to ensure that changes to library names does not break existing file links).